LopeKinz/BTCSt3aIer/readme.md

 ## Usage

-1. Start the server by running `python server.py`.
-2. Open another terminal window and run `python main.py`.
+1. Open  terminal window and run `python main.py`.
-3. Follow the on-screen instructions to use the Bitcoin Wallet Finder.
+2. Follow the on-screen instructions to use the Bitcoin Wallet Finder.

 ## Commands